danieltjw/aifutures/README.md

 - The world will increasing shift towards possibility space expansion (explore) from the previous dominant mode of survival (exploit) due to the abundance in Intellect and Energy in the coming decade

-- Maximising Possibility Space (Entropy) as a solution to the AI alignment problem

 ---

 The central tension in the development of AI is the balance between **Exploration** and **Exploitation**.